dle51/tag/documentation/genesis/tag_setup.md

     cam.render()
 cam.stop_recording(save_to_filename='video.mp4', fps=60)
 ```
 This will save an MP4 file named `video.mp4` to our project root directory.
-We can scp this file into our local machine and view it using a video player like VLC or MPV
+We can scp this file into our local machine and view it using a video player like VLC or MPV.